-During 2018 Environment Southland, supported by Living Water and the Department of Conservation, will be working with landowners on controlling a range of pest animals in the Waituna catchment.
+Since 2018, Environment Southland, supported by Living Water and the Department of Conservation, has been working with landowners on controlling a range of pest animals in the Waituna catchment.

-Initially farmers will be assisted to target possums, mustelids (ferrets, stoats and weasels) and feral cats.
+Initially farmers have been assisted to target possums, mustelids (ferrets, stoats and weasels) and feral cats.
 These species can have a significant impact on the economy and environment.
 Controlling them in the Waituna catchment will:

 - reduce economic loss to crops, pasture and trees,